github/docs/content/packages/learn-github-packages/introduction-to-github-packages.md

 {% ifversion fpt or ghec %}
 If you have feedback or feature requests for {% data variables.product.prodname_registry %}, use a [{% data variables.product.prodname_github_community %} discussion](https://github.com/orgs/community/discussions/categories/actions-and-packages).

-Contact {% data variables.contact.github_support %} about {% data variables.product.prodname_registry %} using [our contact form](https://support.github.com/contact?form%5Bsubject%5D=Re:%20GitHub%20Packages) if:
+Contact us through the {% data variables.contact.contact_support_portal %} about {% data variables.product.prodname_registry %} if:

 - You experience anything that contradicts the documentation
 - You encounter vague or unclear errors